iiasa/Condor_run_R/troubleshooting.md

 - You are using [up-to-date scripts](README.md#updating).

 ## The script does not progress
 The output may be blocked.
 On Linux, this can happen on account of entering CTRL-S, enter CTRL-Q to unblock.
 On Windows, this may happen when clicking on the Command Prompt window.
 Give the window focus and hit backspace or enter CTRL-Q to unblock it.
 To get rid of this annoying behavior permanently, right-click on the Command Prompt titlebar and select **Defaults**.
 In the dialog that appears, in the **Options** tab, deselect **QuickEdit Mode** and click **OK**.
+After doing so, you can left-click and drag to select text in the Command Prompt window only after first entering CTRL-M or selecting the **Edit → Mark** menu item.

 ## You get `ERROR: No credential stored for` *`<user>@<domain>`* but did store your credentials
 Try to submit again.
 It might be a transient error.